dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Synchronization

   * Message passing may be either blocking or non-blocking
-  * Blocking is considered synchronous
+  * Blocking is considered ==synchronous==
-    * **Blocking send**: the sender is blocked until the message is received
+    * **Blocking send**: the sender is blocked until the message is received by the receiver
     * **Blocking receive**: the receiver is blocked until a message arrives
-  * Non-blocking is considered asynchronous
+  * Non-blocking is considered ==asynchronous==
     * **Non-blocking** send: the sender sends the message and continues
     * **Non-blocking** receive: the receiver receives the message or abandons the attempt to receive and continues

-* Mutual exculsion by using message
+* Mutual exclusion by using message

   * Receive will be blocked (synchronous sending)

-  * send will unlock blocked receive
+  * sender will unlock blocked receiver

   * critical section will wait until receive the message

+  * receive represent a process wishing to enter its critical section attempts to receive a message, the process places the message back to the mailbox by send => like pass the token among processes

   * `send(box,null)` in main activate one of the 2 threads